Go Back

 Guest Post: Barry Gordon, Head Coach & Founder at Identity Coach

-Terraform ≠ Okta Disaster Recovery
+Okta Terraform ≠ Okta Disaster Recovery

-This is a common question from teams who rely on Terraform to deploy and configure critical infrastructure.
+This is a common question from teams who rely on Okta Terraform to deploy and configure critical infrastructure.

 The Terraform Okta provider is an incredible tool for incorporating identity components into your DevOps pipeline.
 This is a reasonable question but overlooks one key problem: persistence.
 Unlike a docker container or an EC2 instance, Okta will have data, configuration, and state that will change outside Terraform’s purview.
 User data, directory-backed objects, and third-party integrations are too dynamic and are impractical to manage with Terraform.